alphastand27/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4 - The tail < /etc/passwd script displays the last lines of the /etc/passwd.

 5 - The head < /etc/passwd sccript displays the first lines of the /etc/passwd.

+6 - The head -n 3 iacta | tail -n 1 scripts display the third line of the iacta file.